Anderson County High School (Kentucky)

-Anderson County High School is a public high school situated in Lawrenceburg, Kentucky, United States.
+Anderson County High School (ACHS) is a public high school situated in Lawrenceburg, Kentucky, United States.
 The school mascot is Benny the Bearcat and its colors are red, white and blue.
 Anderson County High School is currently the only high school in Anderson County, Kentucky.
 During the 2021–2022 academic year, the school had an enrollment of 1,186 students.

 Awards

+Archery: First place, high school division, 2015 KY State NASP/IBO 3DTournament.